The Beginner’s Guide to Different Kinds of Concentrates

 Ask a budtender for recommendations

-There are a lot of different concentrates out there and it might seem overwhelming at first, so if you’re not sure what is best for you simply ask a budtender.
+There are a lot of different concentrates out there and it might seem overwhelming at first, so if you’re not sure what’s best for you, ask a budtender.
 At Boone Town Provisions, our budtenders are expertly trained and can help guide you through our entire menu.
 Just let us know about your goals and the experience you hope to have, and we can help you find the best product in stock for you.

 Cannabis concentrates made easy at Boone Town Provisions

-It can be easy to be intimidated by the vast world of cannabis concentrates, but don’t fear — Boone Town is here.
-If you want to try concentrates, stop by our dispensary in Boonton, NJ this summer to explore all the options on our menu.
+It can be easy to feel intimidated by the vast world of cannabis concentrates, but don’t fear — Boone Town is here.
+If you want to try concentrates, stop by our dispensary in Boonton, NJ to explore all the options on our menu.
 We’ll be happy to walk you through what’s available and make it an easy, pleasant experience.
-Can’t wait until we open?
-Neither can we!
-Sign up to receive an email notifications so you can stop by from day one.
-We’re looking forward to meeting you and serving our North Jersey community.
+Swing by as a curious cannabis consumer, and you’ll leave a happy camper.